bormaxi8080/osint-timeline/DRAFT.md

 Kanvas.
 A simple-to-use IR (incident response) case management tool for tracking and documenting investigations: https://github.com/WithSecureLabs/Kanvas

-MedPack.
-A powerful Rust-based tool for processing and organizing medical documents from Telegram chat exports into structured PDF documents with automatic OCR, metadata extraction, and comprehensive table of contents generation: https://github.com/vtvz/medpack

-Mohmal is a temporary email (aka. temp mail) that expires after the validity time finish and you can use it during that time: https://www.mohmal.com

 Receive SMS Online.
 Temporary phone numbers from 50+ countries: https://receive-smss.com/

 ----

 **Universal Search & AI:**

+Open Source Face Recognition SDK.
+The world's 1st open source face recognition SDK for Windows and Linux (Face detection, Face landmark extraction, Face feature extraction, Face template mathcing): https://github.com/Faceplugin-ltd/Open-Source-Face-Recognition-SDK

 ----

 **Software Development & APIs:**

+Botasaurus.
+The All in One Framework to Build Undefeatable Scrapers: https://github.com/omkarcloud/botasaurus

 ----

 **Linux & DevOps:**

+Mohmal is a temporary email (aka. temp mail) that expires after the validity time finish and you can use it during that time: https://www.mohmal.com

 ----

 **Flipper Zero & Other Devices:**

+HoneyPot for FlipperZero CC1101 Sub-1 GHz attacks.
+Requires a CC1101 Antenna that is connected to a PC/Rasberry Pi, etc. Any idiot that connects their FlipperZero to this honeypot will receive insane amount of data with a message that says "Go Fuck Your self!"
+Hopefully freezing the FlipperZero or fill up it's memory: https://github.com/LynxGeekNYC/FlipperZero-CC1101-HoneyPot

 ----